Category: beauty

 So I ended up buying the brush.
 At the time, it was $18 online.
 It’s $20 now at the official Anastasia Beverly Hills site, and around $27 at Sephora.

-PROS / What I LIKE about the Anastasia 7B brow brush
+The GOOD: What I LIKE about the Anastasia 7B brow brush

 The #1 thing that attracted me to the brush was the thinness of the strokes it could draw.